Striving to prevent and cure diseases to make the lives of all children better.

 Our mission is to bring important research to all areas of pediatric medicine beginning at the basic science level with the Institute for Fundamental Biomedical Research and continuing through our Clinical and Translational Research Organization.

 By discovering new information about the origins of disease, developing evidence-based therapies and providing patients and clinical researchers with access to innovative research opportunities, we are able to practice precision medicine that advances the diagnosis, treatment and prevention of pediatric-onset diseases.

-Johns Hopkins All Children’s supports clinical care and research with four cores—the Biorepository Core, the Clinical and Translational Research Organization Core, the Health Informatics Core, and the Molecular Determinants Core.
+Johns Hopkins All Children’s supports clinical care and research with several cores—the Biorepository Core, Clinical/Translational Research Cores and Shared Resources, the Health Informatics Core, and the Molecular Determinants Core.

 Institute for Fundamental Biomedical Research

 Using basic science to discover what leads to the development of diseases, the institute brings together scientists, educators and clinicians to advance precision medicine.